-Pentagon Overhauls Transition Assistance Programs for Separating Troops
+Pentagon Overhauls Transition Assistance in 2026

 Career counseling and job training session

+The redesign responds to persistent data showing that too many veterans struggle in the years following their service, despite decades of transition assistance efforts.
 Understanding these changes matters for anyone currently serving who will eventually transition, for veterans who can access enhanced services, and for families whose financial security depends on successful post-service careers.

 The Problem with Traditional Transition Programs